orochi-network/zkWASM-specs/src/wasm-spec/structure/values.md

 The signedness of **ib** depends on context.
 They are automatically interpreted as unsigned integer.
 However, some operations convert them into signed integer.

 In Wasm, the main types of integers are: **u32**, **u64**, **s32**, **s64**, **i8**, **i16**, **i32**, **i64**.

+**Note**: In Wasms spec, there is no specification for edianness.
+Need to specify the endianness.

 ## Floating-Points